 - Common bond - How often do you feel a common bond with others in the team, sharing ideas and team spirit?

-- Status - How often do you feel that your contribution is acknowledged by others?
+- Status - How often do you feel that the value of your work is recognised by others?

 - Security - How much of the time do you feel secure at work?

-- Control - How much of the time do you feel in control of events at work?
+- Control - How much of the time do you feel in control at work?

-- Headspace - How often are you able to have the necessary time and space to reflect and clear your head?
+- Headspace - How often are you able to have the necessary headspace to reflect and think clearly?

 - Free from worry - How much of the time are you able to work free from worry and anxiety?